Ready to start recruiting corporate sponsors? Check out these expert tips

-One of the biggest challenges that nonprofit organizations face when it comes to recruiting potential sponsors is that they are under-resourced to do the work.
+One of the biggest challenges that nonprofit organizations face when it comes to recruiting corporate sponsors is that they are under-resourced to do the work.
 In fact, many of these organizations rely solely on volunteers to sustain the organization’s activities.
 The problem is that there is probably not a CEO in the entire country who wakes up in the morning and says, “I think I’ll sponsor a nonprofit today.”
 If your organization is looking for new partners, you’ll have to do the “heavy lifting” to get sponsors on board.

 Today’s corporate sponsorship environment is vastly different from ten years ago.
 The days of dishing out money for a logo and a banner are long gone.
 Companies today are focused on opportunities that build their core business, want more direct engagement with audiences (for example in-person or through social media), and want to measure results.
+Aligning your goals can help in recruiting corporate sponsors.

 My advice to any organization that is resource-challenged is this: do it smarter.
 Here are three steps that will save you an incredible amount of time:

-Step 1: Understand the Opportunity You Are Offering
+Step 1: Understand the Opportunity You Are Offering When Recruiting Corporate Sponsors

 The most important step is to identify what you have to offer a potential sponsor.
 Is it access to a desirable and difficult-to-reach audience?
 Does your organization offer a unique opportunity for value alignment?
 Is there an opportunity for a company to build employee morale or synergy by engaging its employees in worthwhile community work?